virtUOS/edusharing-opencast-importer/README.md

 ## Config Minimum

-1. Add new user to your Edu-Sharing instance
+1. Add new user to your Edu-Sharing instance.
+For more information see [Edu-Sharing documentation](https://docs.edu-sharing.com/confluence/edp/de/administration/managing-user-groups/nutzer-verwalten).
 2. Rename `.env.template` file to `.env`
 3. Edit `.env` file as described in the comments.<br />Minimum required variables are Edu-Sharing host specs (protocol, domain), user and password.
 ```sh